vitest-dev/vitest/docs/config/index.md

 - **Type:** `(string | RegExp)[]`
 - **Default:** `[/\/node_modules\//]`

-Externalize means that Vite will bypass the package to native Node.
-Externalized dependencies will not be applied Vite's transformers and resolvers, so they do not support HMR on reload.
-All packages under `node_modules` are externalized.
+Externalize means that Vite will bypass the package to the native Node.
+Externalized dependencies will not be applied to Vite's transformers and resolvers, so they do not support HMR on reload.
+By default, all packages inside `node_modules` are externalized.

+These options support package names as they are written in `node_modules` or specified inside [`deps.moduleDirectories`](#deps-moduledirectories).
+For example, package `@company/some-name` located inside `packages/some-name` should be specified as `some-name`, and `packages` should be included in `deps.moduleDirectories`.
+Basically, Vitest always checks the file path, not the actual package name.

+If regexp is used, Vitest calls it on the _file path_, not the package name.

 #### server.deps.inline